-A vegetation screen will be established along the western, southern and eastern boundaries of the mine (Figure 5) to limit potential views of the Project from Wilmatha Road and Fifield Road.
-The vegetation screen will be established within three years of the commencement of development on the mine site (unless otherwise agreed the Secretary) and will be maintained throughout the life of the development.
+A vegetation screen will be established along sections of the western, southern and eastern boundaries of the mine (Figure 5) to limit potential views of the Project from Wilmatha Road and Fifield Road.
+The vegetation screen will be established within three years of the commencement of development on the mine site (unless otherwise agreed the Planning Secretary) and will be maintained throughout the life of the development.

-In addition, Clean TeQ will implement a number of other measures to minimise potential visual impacts at the Project:
+In addition, SEM will implement a number of other measures to minimise potential visual impacts at the Project:

-- The visual appearance of all ancillary infrastructure (including paint colours, specifications and screening) would blend in as far as possible with the surrounding landscape. - Whilst ensuring that operational safety is not compromised, Clean TeQ would minimise light emissions from the Project by select placement, configuration and direction of lighting so as to reduce off-site nuisance effects where practicable. - All external lighting at the Project would be operated in accordance with AS 4282 (INT):1997 Control of Obtrusive Effects of Outdoor Lighting.
+- The visual appearance of all ancillary infrastructure (including paint colours, specifications and screening) would blend in as far as possible with the surrounding landscape. - Whilst ensuring that operational safety is not compromised, SEM would minimise light emissions from the Project by select placement, configuration and direction of lighting so as to reduce off-site nuisance effects where practicable. - All external lighting at the Project would comply with AS/NZS 4282 (INT): 2019 Control of Obtrusive Effects of Outdoor Lighting.